jackNicosia/card-game/README.old.md

 # card-game

 no backend just front end pokemon api

+TO DO LIST :